marcel-dempers/docker-development-youtube-series/automation/cicd/octopus-deploy/README.md

 https://github.com/marcel-dempers/docker-development-youtube-series.git
 ```

-We also specify all our manifests path that portainer needs to deploy:
+We also specify all our manifests path that octopus needs to deploy:

 ```
 automation/cicd/octopus-deploy/example-application/deployment.yaml